Water and

 Opposite is shown a comparison of the gas, liquid and solid spectra of the same amount of H2O [1392].

 The main stretching band in liquid water is shifted to a lower frequency (v3, 3490 cm-1 and v1, 3280 cm-1 [8]) and the bending frequency increased (v2, 1644 cm-1 [942]) by hydrogen bonding.
 As seen, increased strength of hydrogen bonding typically shifts the stretch vibration to lower frequencies (red-shift) with greatly increased intensity in the infrared (but not Raman) due to the increased dipoles.
 Blue-shifting hydrogen bonds are described elsewhere.
-[Back to Top to top of page]
+[Back to Top ]

 Vibration(s) [942]